When Insurance Policy Language Conflicts with California Law

 6. Matching and Uniform Appearance

 What the policy says:Most policies are silent on matching.
 They promise to repair or replace “damaged property” but say nothing about what happens when the repaired area doesn’t match the undamaged area.
-Insurers routinely exploit this silence to pay only for the damaged section — leaving you with a mismatched roof, siding, or flooring.
+Insurers routinely take advantage of this silence to pay only for the damaged section — leaving you with a mismatched roof, siding, or flooring.

 Bottom line: Even if your policy says nothing about matching, the regulation requires it.
 For a full analysis, see our guide on matching and uniform appearance.